 This macro tells the Server to discard existing data from the given surface ID, ready to receive new data.
-It also tells the robot to activate the given user frame and tool frame for the probe calibration.
+It also tells the robot to activate the given base frame and tool frame for the probe calibration.
 The robot sends all active frame data to the Server.

-This macro also resets the current diameter of the mobile probe tip to the latest nominal value loaded from the RswPrmTouch.xml file (see "1.2.1 Installing the macros" on page 7).
+This macro also resets the current diameter of the mobile probe tip to the nominal value in the User Parameters of the RswRoutines.dat file on your robot controller (see "1.2.1 Installing the macros" on page 7).